 What will happen to you if mental health disorders go untreated?

 Mild or severe mental health disorders if left untreated and not addressed accordingly can lead to many risks and severe effects.

 Some of the common effects are:

 3. Likely and easily targeted or becoming victims of crimes.
-They are very vulnerable and being taken advantage of.
+They are very vulnerable and are being taken advantage of.

-How Long Can Mental Illness Expect To Last?
+How Long Can Mental illness Expect To Last?

 There is no exact answer as to how long a person diagnosed with any mental illness can recover because each individual has their mental health condition.